wp-plugins/zstore-manager-basic/readme.txt

 1. User and Store Information
 2. Individual Page Information
+3. View of Products

 == Changelog ==

+= 1.1 =

+* Added tracking code feature.
+Puts tc=somecode in the link
+* Fixed bug - show sorting and show paging were still appearing at the bottom even though that selection was unchecked in settings
+* Fixed problem with images appearing in a column in some templates.

 = 1.0 =

 * First public release.

 == Upgrade Notice ==

+= 1.1 =

+Added tracking code feature.
+Fixed formatting issues that appeared on some templates where products would appear in one column

 = 1.0 =

+* First Public Release

 == To use via Shortcode ==